PUP emerged as the top school of choice among local employers, says Jobstreet PH.

 I have observed a similar behaviour from students of other city and state universities.
 Not too long ago, I was invited by wifey to grace several student activities.
 She’s a College Dean in one of the city universities in MM, and used to be a part time professor in one of the elite and top tier universities of the country.
 In said activities, I observed the glaring contrast of student attitude –

 - The one from public school are respectful, eager to learn, hard working and innovative since they have to make do of the scarce resources that they have.
 But this one thing surprises me, despite the meager resources, they even managed to be generous to the resource persons they have invited.
-According to wifey, some students who graduated and gained a level of success, occasionally visits the school to appreciate what teachers did for them.
+According to wifey, some students who graduated and gained a level of success, occasionally visits the school to appreciate what teachers did for them, and give donations to their college.
 Those who were successful abroad even send gifts to say thank you to the faculty members.

 - On the other hand, the students from an elite university felt more privilege and their attitude towards the faculty are kinda indifferent.
 “Kulang na lang sabihin, kung di dahil samin, wala sila trabaho”.
 I was also invited to give a talk or do something for them (students).
 What surprises me, is after you agreed to help, they will give you set of demands and restrictions, as if they are giving you a favor for being invited, when the nature of the services you are giving them is pro bono.